wp-plugins/memphis-documents-library/readme.txt

 * Referential file methodology.
 This allows for the updating of a file while the link remains the same.
 * Importing of document libraries into your current library, or just migrating to another website.
 * Exporting you documents libraries for safe backup and store, migration to another website or sharing with someone else.
-* The ability to create categories, edit categories and delete categories.
+* The ability to create, edit and delete categories and subcategories.
 * Search for files using the WordPress search.
 * Customization of download button

 = Document Preview Not Displaying Content =

-Error while viewing files in Memphis Documents Library Ð "You've reached the bandwidth limit for viewing or downloading files that aren't in Google Docs format.
+Error while viewing files in Memphis Documents Library - "You've reached the bandwidth limit for viewing or downloading files that aren't in Google Docs format.
 Please try again later".

 Memphis Documents Library uses Google Docs to display the files including PDF, DOC and XLS within the browser.
 If you are having trouble viewing files and you are logged into your Google account, it could be bandwidth limit on that account.
 There is no bandwidth limit in Memphis Documents Library and in most cases refreshing the page will display the file.